freenas/freenas-docs/userguide/tasks.rst

 data and a replication task are created.

-When snapshots are automatically created on the source computer, they are automatically replicated to the destination computer.
+When snapshots are automatically created on the source computer, they are replicated to the destination computer.
 First-time replication tasks can take a long time to complete as the entire snapshot must be copied to the destination system.
 Replicated data is not visible on the receiving system until the replication task